 The Walking Steadiness feature on the iPhone is an industry first, providing insight into fall risk by capturing important mobility data as users walk with their iPhones.

 Since iOS 15 also introduced the concept of Health sharing, a feature that you can use to monitor the health of your loved ones, one could use it to monitor the walking steadiness score of an older adult in the family to mitigate risks associated with falling.

-The new Walking Steadiness feature is helpful to the user and especially insightful for primary caregivers of folks who are prone to accidental falling due to health reasons.
+The new Walking Steadiness feature is helpful to the user and especially insightful for primary caregivers of folks prone to accidental falling due to health reasons.

 How to set up walking steadiness score and notification feature in iOS 15+

-- Start by launching the Health App on your iPhone running iOS 15
+- Start by launching the Health App on your iPhone running at least iOS 15

 - The Setup process is easy and starts with confirming your basic health data such as sex, age, weight, and height. ( Required for estimating a person’s walking steadiness score)

 - The next setup screen helps you turn on the notifications for walking steadiness.

-- By Turning On the notifications, you will be alerted when your walking steadiness score is low or very low.
+- By Turning On the notifications, your iPhone alerts you when your walking steadiness score is low or very low.

-- You can add the Notifications /score to your favorites so that it shows up in the main screen
+- You can add the Notifications /score to your favorites so that it shows up on the main screen